airtwo/atob/README.md

 Watch your health.

+## Overview

+This game is built using vanilla HTML & CSS to construct the layout and UI, and StimulusJS to power the game mechanics.

 ## Requirements

-The only requirements to run this game locally are to have Python 3 installed on your machine.
+The only requirement to run this game locally is to start a basic local web server from the root directory.
+We need a local web server to satisfy CORS requirements of modern browsers, so that we can serve local assets.
+In the example below we are using Python 3, but any local server should do.

 ## Running the game